About - Parish Council

-Parish Council meetings are held in the committee room at Escrick & Deighton Club.
-Meetings are usually held on the first Monday of every month at 19:30, excepted August when there is no meeting, or if the first Monday is a bank holiday.
-(The dates are advertised on this website and on the Parish Notice Board on Main Street).
+Parish Council meetings are held at The Parsonage Hotel.
+Meetings are usually held on the first Monday of every month at 19:00, excepted August when there is no meeting, or if the first Monday is a bank holiday.
+The dates are advertised on the meetings page of our website and on the Parish Notice Board on Main Street.

 Council meetings are open to the public except for any part that deals with sensitive information.